hemisemidemipresent/btd6-modding-tutorial/README.md

 # Troubleshooting

-## No compatibility layer found
+## The console says "No compatibility layer found"

-You need to download the mod helper, download the latest release here: [https://github.com/gurrenm3/BTD-Mod-Helper/releases](https://github.com/gurrenm3/BTD-Mod-Helper/releases)
-Also make sure that it is not in a zip file.
+You need to download the mod helper, download the latest release here: [https://github.com/gurrenm3/BTD-Mod-Helper/releases/latest/download/BloonsTD6.Mod.Helper.zip](https://github.com/gurrenm3/BTD-Mod-Helper/releases/latest/download/BloonsTD6.Mod.Helper.zip) also make sure that it is **not in a zip file** and **not in a folder**.
+It should be a dll file directly inside of the "Mods" folder.

-## HarmonyLib.HarmonyException: Patching exception in method null

-The mod that's giving this error is outdated.
-Check if there is a newer version available.
-If not, remove that mod (and make a bug report if the mod was from this server).

-## missing method exception

-Same as above

 ## The mods are in the Mods folder but they don’t work

 Make sure you are using the latest version of the mod helper (check the link above).
-Also make sure you have no zip files in your Mods folder.
-If you still have problems, then send the `latest.log` file (type in the chat `$log` in the discord for instructions).
+Make sure your mods are in the dll format directly inside of the "Mods" folder.
+They should not be in a zip.
+Game updates sometimes break mods and not all mod developers update their mods.
 Avoid using nexus mods as the vast majority of them are outdated/low quality/stolen.
+If you still have problems, join one of the 2 discord servers above and then send the `latest.log` located in the **Melonloader** folder in the help channel.

 ## The game does not open at all, or gives an MSVCP140.dll was not found error

 Install this: [https://aka.ms/vs/16/release/vc_redist.x64.exe](https://aka.ms/vs/16/release/vc_redist.x64.exe)

-## Other issues

-If you can't find the solution here, then send the `latest.log` file in the ["help requests"](https://discord.com/channels/504782676331331584/504783182755921930) channel in the ["BTD6 Mods and Discussions" discord](https://discord.gg/hENWNsd5pY) (type in the chat `$log` for instructions).

-# Optional mod managers

-There are 2 main mod managers: [this one](https://github.com/TDToolbox/BTD6-Mod-Manager/releases/latest) and [this one](https://github.com/Inferno-Dev-Team/Inferno-Mod-Manager/releases/latest)
-Mod managers are currently unnecessary and tend to cause more problems than they solve.

 # How to make mods